By: Suzanne Klaus RD, LD, CPT

 I chose to start my gratitude practice by listing three things I am thankful for, but that’s not the only way to practice gratitude.
 You could write a letter of gratitude to someone each day.
 You can practice being more mindful and aware of the gifts (physically or not) you are receiving.
 You can pay attention to the words you choose to use, opportunity vs. must do, gift vs. curse… Whatever you choose, make sure it does not feel like an added burden to you.

-I post my gratitude on Facebook.
+For most of 2020 I posted my gratitude on Facebook.
 I love seeing the comments of what others are thankful for.
-It is an added bonus to my day.
+It was an added bonus to my day.
 If you don’t feel comfortable sharing your gratitude with anyone, you don’t have to.
 A study by two Indiana University professors, found that the simple act of writing out your gratitude was enough to see the benefits.
 In fact in their study, participants could choose whether or not to give their letter of gratitude to the intended person and only 23% did.
 Both participants who gave their letters and did not give their letters reported better mental health versus the control group.